To invest in solutions so all people in Northeast Wisconsin are self-sufficient and able to fully participate in the life of the community.

 - Working together to achieve those goals, using the expertise and resources of each collaborator.

-Collaboration may involve written (perhaps, even legal) agreements.
+- Developing written (perhaps, even legal) agreements.

 Collaborative efforts are not defined by referrals between agencies, networking, information exchanges, subcontracting, and minor altering of activities.